EXHIBITION & DISCURSIVE PROGRAM

 October-November 2024

-A showcase of Amy Karle’s quantum artworks will be presented within the larger Fertile Void exhibition at HKW Haus der Kulturen der Welt, as part of a group show and discursive program on quantum technology hosted by Studio Quantum.
+A showcase of Amy Karle’s quantum artworks will be presented within the larger Fertile Void exhibition at HKW Haus der Kulturen der Welt, as part of a group show and discursive program on quantum technology hosted by Studio Quantum and during Berlin Science Week.
 Karle will be participating in discussions and showcasing her quantum art that explores the intersection of art and design, science and technology, humanity, and the cosmos.

 ENTANGLED HORIZONS